Our 12 Flagship Programming Initiatives sit within 5 strategic impact areas to help achieve gender equality.

 Gender equality in national budgeting and governance is essential to ensure gender equality globally.

-Gender statistics for our development goals.
+Gender statistics for our development goals

 Increased and improved data on gender equality enables effective planning for the future.

-Transformative financing for gender equality.
+Transformative financing for gender equality

 Strengthening policy, planning and budgeting processes at national and local levels for improved government accountability, transparency and service delivery.
 The full and equal participation of women and civil society is central to achieve these objectives.
+Financing gaps for implementing national actions plans on gender equality are often as high as 90%.